Skip to main content

 Show Terminals Top to Bottom

-This will flip the orientation of the Inputs/Outputs on the Shape.
+This will flip the orientation of the input and output on the shape.

 Show Leader Lines